 - Children living in foster care;

-- Children from families affected by homelessness, incarceration, substance abuse, mental health issues, and domestic violence.
+- Children from families affected by homelessness, incarceration, substance use disorder, mental health issues, and domestic violence.

 Multnomah County has more than 20 years of experience administering education-related programs across school districts in its network of 91 SUN community schools.
 SUN programming is specifically designed to increase academic opportunities and skill development among students, reduce inequities and increase high school graduation rates.
 SUN is a partnership with schools, families, culturally specific organizations, and community based organizations that served more than 20,000 people in the 2018-2019 school year.